 - A student must earn an overall grade point average of 3.0 or better to be awarded the M.S.N. degree.

-- A student achieving less than a 3.0 g.p.a. at any point in the program must achieve a g.p.a. of 3.0 or better within the next nine credits.
+- A student achieving less than a 3.0 g.p.a. at any point in the program must achieve a g.p.a. of 3.0 or better within one semester.
 If there is evidence that the goal of a 3.0 g.p.a. is not achievable, the student will be excluded from the program.

 - A student may petition to repeat a graduate course once in which a grade lower than 3.0 is received.
 No more than two courses may be repeated.